• Home

 The ARI does not rate which OEM is first in the progress to first flight, EIS or certification.

-The ARI takes into consideration OEMs developing eVTOL and eSTOL passenger aircraft, all-new eCTOL passenger aircraft with 6 or more seats and cargo vehicles with a payload of 500 lb. and above.
+The ARI takes into consideration OEMs developing all-new eVTOL and eSTOL manned/autonomous passenger and manned cargo aircraft and eCTOL passenger aircraft with 6 or more seats.
+OEMs developing autonomous cargo UAVs with a payload of 500 lb. and above are ranked in a separate AAM Reality Index dedicated to this type of vehicles.

 The field with the arrows shows the rating change for each listed OEM since the last release of the ARI: